 The Comintern has provided backward countries with a classic example of how it is possible to ruin a powerful and promising revolution.
-During the stormy mass upsurge in China in 1925-27, The Comintern failed to advance the slogan for a Matichal Assembly, and at the same time, forbade the creation of soviets.
-After the masses had been smashed by the Kuomintang, the Comintern organized a caricature of a soviet in Canton.
-Following the inevitable collapse of the Canton uprising, the Comintern took the road of guerrilla warfare and peasant soviets with complete pasivity on the part of the industrial proletariat.
-Landing thus in a blind alley, the Comintern took advantage of the Sino-Japanese war to liquidate "Soviet China" with a stroke of the pen, subordinating not only the peasant "Red Army" but also the so-called "Communist" Party to the identical Kuonintang, i.e., the bourgeoisie.
+During the stormy mass upsurge in China in 1925-27, the Comintern failed to advance the slogan for a National Assembly, and at the same time, forbade the (The bourgeois party, the Kuomintang, creation of soviets. was to replace, according to Stalin's plan, both the National Assembly and Soviets).
+After the masses had been smashed by the Kuomintang, the Comintern organised a caricature of a soviet in Canton.
+Following the inevitable collapse of the Canton uprising, the Comintern took the road of guerrilla warfare and peasant soviets with complete passivity on the part of the industrial proletariat.
+Landing thus in a Hind alley, the Comintern took advantage of the Sino-Japanese war to liquidate "Soviet China" with a stroke of the pen, sub-ordinating not only the peasant "Red Army" but also the so-called "Communist" Party to the identical Kuomintang, i.e., the bourgeoisie.

 The betrayal of the international proletarian revolution by the Comintern for the sake of friendship with the "democratic" slave masters, could not but help it betray simultaneously also the struggle for the liberation of the colonial masses, and, indeed, with even greater cynicism than practiced by the Second International before it.
-One of the tasks of People's Front and "national defense" politics is to turn hundreds of millions of the colonial population into cannon fodder for "democratic" imperialism.
-The banner on which is emblazened the struggle for the liberation of the colonial and semi-colonial peoples, i.e., a good half of mankind, has definitely passed into the hands of the Fourth International.
+One of the tasks of People's Front and "national defence" politics is to turn hundreds of millions of the colonial population into cannon fodder for "democratic" imperialism.
+The banner on which is emblazoned the struggle for the liberation of the colonial and semi-colonial peoples, i.e., a good half of mankind, has definitely passed into the hands of the Fourth International.